-- The year ended September 30, 2020 included a loss in our Capital Markets segment related to the sale of our interests in certain entities that operated predominantly in France.
-The year ended September 30, 2019 included a loss in our Capital Markets segment on the sale of our operations related to research, sales and trading of European equities.
-The year ended September 30, 2018 included acquisitionrelated expenses associated with our November 2018 acquisition of Scout Investments and its Reams Asset Management division. - 2 Reduction in workforce expenses for the year ended September 30, 2020 are associated with position eliminations in response to the economic environment.
-These expenses primarily consist of severance and related payroll expenses, as well as expenses related to company-paid benefits.
-These expenses are included in our Other segment. - Other expenses in the year ended September 30, 2019 included a \$19 million impairment charge associated with our Canadian Capital Markets business. - The impact of the Tax Act includes the remeasurement of U.S. deferred tax assets at the lower enacted corporate tax rate and, to a lesser extent, a one-time transition tax on deemed repatriated earnings of foreign subsidiaries. - Earnings per diluted common share is computed by dividing net income (less allocation of earnings and dividends to participating securities) by weighted-average diluted common shares outstanding for each respective period or, in the case of adjusted earnings per share, computed by dividing adjusted net income (less allocation of earnings and dividends to participating securities) by weightedaverage diluted common shares outstanding for each respective period. - Average equity is computed by adding the total equity attributable to Raymond James Financial, Inc. as of each quarter-end date during the indicated fiscal year to the beginning of the year total, and dividing by five.
-Adjusted average equity is computed by adjusting for the impact on average equity of the non-GAAP adjustments, as applicable for each respective year. - Return on equity is computed by dividing net income by average equity for each respective period or, in the case of adjusted return on equity, computed by dividing adjusted net income by adjusted average equity for each respective period.
+- 1. Losses on extinguishment of debt include make-whole premiums, the accelerated amortization of debt issuance costs, and certain legal and other professional fees associated with the redemptions of our \$250 million of 5.625% senior notes due 2024 and our \$500 million of 3.625% senior notes due 2026 which occurred during our fiscal third quarter of 2021. - Acquisition and disposition-related expenses in our Other segment primarily included professional and integration expenses associated with our acquisitions of NWPS Holdings, Inc., Financo, LLC, and Cebile Capital, which were completed in fiscal 2021, and Charles Stanley Group PLC and TriState Capital Holdings, Inc., announced in July 2021 and October 2021, respectively.
+Acquisition and disposition-related expenses in our Capital Markets segment included amortization expense related to intangible assets with short useful lives associated with our Financo, LLC and Cebile Capital acquisitions for fiscal 2021, a \$7 million loss related to the sale of our interests in certain entities that operated predominantly in France for fiscal 2020, and a \$15 million loss on the sale of our operations related to research, sales and trading of European equities for fiscal 2019. - Reduction in workforce expenses for the twelve months ended September 30, 2020 are associated with position eliminations that occurred in our fiscal fourth quarter of 2020 in response to the economic environment.
+These expenses were included in our Other segment and primarily consisted of severance and related payroll expenses, as well as expenses related to company-paid benefits. - The twelve months ended September 30, 2019 included a \$19 million goodwill impairment charge associated with our Canadian Capital Markets business. - Earnings per diluted common share is computed by dividing net income (less allocation of earnings and dividends to participating securities) by weighted-average diluted common shares outstanding for each respective period or, in the case of adjusted earnings per diluted share, computed by dividing adjusted net income (less allocation of earnings and dividends to participating securities) by weighted-average diluted common shares outstanding for each respective period. - Average equity is computed by adding the total equity attributable to Raymond James Financial, Inc. as of each quarter-end date during the indicated period to the beginning of the year total, and dividing by five.
+Adjusted average equity is computed by adjusting for the impact on average equity of the non-GAAP adjustments, as applicable for each respective period. - Return on equity is computed by dividing net income by average equity for each respective period or, in the case of adjusted return on equity, computed by dividing adjusted net income by adjusted average equity for each respective period.